Amanuel-1/autonomous-drone/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## 👨‍💻 Author

+**Amanuel Garomsa**
+- 🎓 Computer Science Graduate
+- 🏢 Currently working at Icoglabs, SingularityNet
+- 📧 Email: amanuelgaromsa@gmail.com
+- 🔬 Personal Research Project

 ## 📝 License

+MIT License © 2025 Amanuel Garomsa

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+This is a personal research project exploring autonomous drone flight using deep reinforcement learning and imitation learning techniques.

 ## 🙏 Acknowledgments